 Cocooning during COVID-19

-This document gives practical guidance on cocooning for people over 70 or who are at very high risk from COVID-19.
+This page gives practical guidance on how to protect yourself if you are aged over 70 or have a health condition that puts you at very high risk from COVID-19.
+This is sometimes called cocooning.

-It includes information on what cocooning involves, advice on how to access food and medical supplies safely, and details of a range of social services supporting older and vulnerable people who are cocooning.
+This page includes information on what cocooning involves, advice on how to access food and medical supplies safely, and details of a range of social services that support older and vulnerable people who are cocooning.
 You can also read information on services during COVID-19.

-At levels 2 to 5, if you are over 70 years or at very high risk from COVID-19, you are advised to:
+At levels 2 to 5, if you are over 70 or have a medical condition that puts you at very high risk from COVID-19, you are advised to:

 - Avoid public transport